kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/07_js_canvas.md

 actual val Colors.BLACK: Color get() = Color(0, 0, 0)
 ```

+We've also added the `actual` declarations for the `Colors.BLACK` property
+and for the `Colors.newColor` function.
-That should be enough to fix compilation of the `jsMain` source set.
+That should be enough to fix the compilation of the `jsMain` source set.
 Now it is
 time to support rendering to HTML Canvas

 ## Adding Canvas Support